akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 “The next pure maid who enters through that door shall marry the boy, noble or milkmaid!”

-The Queen stared at him.
+The Queen stared at him, her face pale.

-“You cannot possibly mean that.”
+“You cannot possibly mean to cast his life so blindly to the winds.”

 Henry waved dismissively, as if swatting a fly.